-The current standard refers to the production of cider, fruit wines and vinegar made of fruit, vegetables, cereals, wine and beer.
+The following Standard refers to the vinification of fruit juices, other than grape juice such as cider, cidre or apple wine as well as the production of alcoholic beverages from honey (mead).
+In addition, it refers to the production of vinegar from fruit and vegetable juices as well as wine and beer.
 For other alcoholic beverages like wine, beer or spirits please compare to the relevant product standards.